agrawaldinabandhu/Virtual-Chatbot/README.md

 2. Install Required Libraries (cmd or bash)
   * pip install -r requirements.txt
-2(a).If requirements.txt is not available, manually install:
+3. If requirements.txt is not available, manually install:
   * pip install pyttsx3 SpeechRecognition wikipedia requests pillow

-3. Add Required Files
+4. Add Required Files
  * Place a robot GIF named robot.gif in the root folder (for animated assistant).
  * Ensure you have a working microphone for voice input.

-4. Add Your API Keys
+5. Add Your API Keys
  * Open the .py file and replace with:
      * GEMINI_API_KEY = "your-gemini-api-key"
      * OPENWEATHER_API_KEY = "your-openweather-api-key"